+If an AF requests the PCRF to report on the event that QoS targets can no longer (or can again) be fulfilled, the PCRF shall set the QNC indication in the corresponding PCC rule(s) that includes a GBR value and provision them together with the corresponding Event Trigger to the PCEF.
+At the time, the PCEF notifies that GBR can no longer (or can again) be guaranteed for a Bearer to which those PCC Rule(s) are bound, the PCRF shall report to the AF, if subscribed.
+The PCRF may also apply local policy decisions if the AF subscription was not received.

 If an AF requests the PCRF to report Access Network Information, the PCRF shall set the Access Network Information report parameters in the corresponding PCC rule(s) or QoS rule(s) and provision them together with the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.
 For those PCC rule(s) or QoS rule(s) based on preliminary service information the PCRF may assign the QCI and ARP of the default bearer to avoid signalling to the UE.
 In addition the SDF filter(s) shall not be marked as to be used for signalling to the UE as traffic mapping information.

 If an AF requests the PCRF to report Access Network Information, The PCRF shall also set the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.
 The PCRF shall, upon receiving the subsequent Access Network Information report corresponding to the AF session from the PCEF or BBERF, forward the Access Network Information as requested by the AF.